Garber hoping MLS's World Cup investment pays off

 For a factbox on MLS players in the World Cup click on

-Garber says the World Cup pushes soccer into the American mainstream and the country’s World Cup rights holders ESPN are expecting record viewing numbers as the sport continues to grow in what was for many years was soccer’s barren land.
+Garber says the World Cup pushes football into the American mainstream and the country’s World Cup rights holders ESPN are expecting record viewing numbers as the sport continues to grow in what was for many years was football’s barren land.

 American fans are travelling to Brazil in huge numbers with more than 150,000 tickets sold to U.S. citizens - more than for any other nation other than Brazil itself.